 Checkfront Charters’ most popular product is their 2hr Sunset Proposal Cruise.
-Knowing this, Alex wants to restrict the availability of his other products in order to ensure his boats can be prioritized for the sunset cruise.
+Knowing this, Alex wants to restrict the availability of their other products in order to ensure their boats can be prioritized for the sunset cruise.

 - Set the availability for their Corporate Team Building Cruises for weekdays only